josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🛰️_interesting_cluster.md

 Trust me.

 I think my father still remembers that court date, vividly.

+---

+Fascinating nudge as I was writing that one out.

+They were on a little bit of a touchy subject.

+Kindly stop rerouting the Ministry of Justice AI triage; it is rather irritating.

+in fact, an awful lot of the problem we are currently in could've been avoided, had that behaviour been avoided earlier.